The-Balance-FFXIV/balance-static/content/jobs/ranged/machinist/advanced-guide.md

 **2. Make your cooldowns deal as much damage as possible.**

 What separates good Machinists from great Machinists is their ability to coordinate as many cooldowns and resources as possible into periods where there they have raid buffs, tinctures, or other fight-specific burst phases.
 This is why the general opener calls for delaying **Chain Saw** and **Wildfire** into raid buffs, but is that always the right choice?

 We'll tackle opener optimization shortly, but hopefully it's clear to you that the two golden rules work in opposition to each other.
 Delaying your cooldowns for raid buffs means potentially losing uses, and using your cooldowns as early as possible means potentially missing raid buffs.
 The key to encounter optimization is therefore to **identify how many uses** you can get in a fight, and then **plan those uses effectively**.

 ## Average Case vs. Fixed Case

 The general rotation is designed for the **average case**.
 These are the situations where kill time is completely unknown.
 This is why the general opener delays certain cooldowns into raid buffs: *on average* you deal more damage by following this opener, even though there's a chance that you will lose uses at the end of the fight.

 The average case is a good framework for general theorycrafting, but when we're optimizing an encounter we're generally dealing with the **fixed case**.
 In this scenario, we know exactly how long each phase is and we have a fairly good idea of what our kill time will be.
 This enables us to be precise with our cooldown usage: we can use the delayed opener, or a rushed opener (which we'll see shortly), or any number of tricks which allow us to maximize the two golden rules.

 When raiding, try to always be aware of which of the above cases you're currently in.
 Do you know exactly when the boss is going to disappear for downtime?
 If so, do you know which GCD you'll hit the boss with last?
 Is there an opportunity for you to use a cooldown earlier in the opener (to gain a use) or, if not, later in the opener (to align with more buffs)?

 # Battery

 Let's face it, Queen really puts the *auto* in "automaton".
 It can be boring to press one button and watch your pet do the rest on its own.
 For this reason, you might just overlook how completely bonkers its damage is.
 A 100-Battery Queen deals **2660 potency** (around 2367 player potency)!
 That's over four Drills worth of damage, which means that
 **Queen is the single most important action to align to raid buffs**.
 If you're serious about optimizing an encounter, the best place to start is by carefully planning out the timing for your Queen summons to fit as many of her hits as possible into raid buffs.

 ## Queen Mechanics

 Pets have slightly different stat modifiers than player characters do.
 Here are some of Queen's quirks, in no particular order:

-* Queen mirrors our raid buffs, including tincture, in real time.
+* Queen mirrors our raid buffs, including Tinctures, in real time.

   * Queen is unaffected by Dragon Sight.
 * Queen mirrors our debuffs, including damage downs and stuns, in real time.